 Consider your needs.
 Yes, everyone needs hot water in the home to do laundry, clean their dishes, shower, or bathe.
 But take a look at how many fixtures you have.
 Do you have a large family?
 You need to consider all the occupants (family or otherwise in your home) and their hot water needs.
 When you can establish what you want out of a new water heater, the easier the choice will be.

 What type of water heater do you want?
 Today’s market offers buyers a wide range of choices.
-At Nick’s Plumbing and Sewer Services, we offer electric, gas, and tankless water heaters.
+At Nick’s Plumbing and Air Conditioning Services, we offer electric, gas, and tankless water heaters.
 They all come with their pros and cons.